KatKho/data-structures-and-algorithms/javascript/linked-list-insertions/README.md

 # Data Structures and Algorithms

-## Linked List
+## Linked List Insertion

-The Linked List class represents a data structure that can insert elements at the head, check for the presence of a value, and convert its elements to a formatted string.
+The LinkedList class represents a data structure that stores a collection of elements.

 ## Whiteboard Process